-Candidates can wear clothing that they feel comfortable to support their learning, while taking part in group discussions and practical sessions with other candidates.
-Candidates should be awear they will be practising placing one another in recovery position and practising resuscitation.
-We therefore recommend flat shoes, trousers and to be cautious of baggy low tops.
+Candidates can wear clothing that they feel comfortable to support their learning while taking part in group discussions and practical sessions with other candidates.
+Candidates should be aware they will be practising placing one another in the recovery position and practising resuscitation.
+We, therefore, recommend flat shoes, trousers and to be cautious of baggy low tops.

 The course includes handbook produced by Instructuk Resources Ltd to support the content covered.

-The course includes a range of assessment methods including interactive group discussion and pratical sessions which are monitored by the tutor.
-Multiday courses include a multi choice paper near the end of the course.
+The course includes a range of assessment methods including interactive group discussion and practical sessions which are monitored by the tutor.
+Multiday courses include a multi-choice paper near the end of the course.

 If candidates have any physical or learning needs for the group work or for the assessment, this should be notified as part of the booking.

-While a student can qualify at 14, they may not assume responsibility in the workplace until they are 16 and then it is the employers responsibility to ensure the individual is sutiable for the role.
+While a student can qualify at 14, they may not assume responsibility in the workplace until they are 16 and then it is the employer's responsibility to ensure the individual is suitable for the role.